riziles/xgrams_fork/README.md

 # New keyboard

-After pining for a mechanical Microsoft Natural keyboard for a long long time I finally discovered it! [`Moonlander Keyboard`](https://www.zsa.io/moonlander) and the excellet online laout and ROM flashing editor for it: [`Oryx`](https://configure.zsa.io/moonlander/layouts/dneZx/latest/0)
+After pining for a mechanical Microsoft Natural keyboard for a long long time I finally discovered it! [`Moonlander Keyboard`](https://www.zsa.io/moonlander) and the excellet online layout and ROM flashing editor for it: [`Oryx`](https://configure.zsa.io/moonlander/layouts/dneZx/latest/0)

 # New layout

 So then you may as well learn a new key layout.
-Colemak-DH after some research seemed close enough to perfection. [`dreymar's colemak site`](https://dreymar.colemak.org/training.html)
+Colemak-DH, after some research, seemed close enough to perfection. [`DreymaR's Colemak Site`](https://dreymar.colemak.org/training.html)

-## New typing tutor
+# New typing tutor

 I searched for Mavis Beacon but she has left the building!
+RIP Mavis!
 I slowly discovered a collection of websites to train on:

 -   [`Ben Vallack`](https://www.youtube.com/watch?v=sI-a64EVPPU) for general The Joy of Typing inspiration.
 -   [`Hamaji Neo`](https://www.youtube.com/watch?v=7jtGYw22OBw) your keyboard needs an upgrade, or something.
+-   [`Mechcables`](https://mechcables.com/products/samurai-aviator-cable) you kind of have to right?
+-   [`History`](https://www.smithsonianmag.com/arts-culture/fact-of-fiction-the-legend-of-the-qwerty-keyboard-49863249/) Enquiring minds want to know!
 -   [`monkeytype`](https://monkeytype.com/) I get my baseline, graphed over time doing random timed texts, daily.
 -   [`ZTYPE`](https://zty.pe/) This is like 12 infinite monkeys typing, but with adrenaline.
 -   [`keyzen`](https://github.com/wwwtyro/keyzen) The original keyzen, that spawned numerous others.
 I hacked several to taste as I regained the ability to code.